obbap1/pbaba-blog/content/posts/pipelining-memcached.md

 value 1, value 2, value N, value N + 1.
 ```

-Many clients are comfortable pipelining get requests as these are read only operations but pipelining increment requests can get tricky as these are not atomic.
+Many clients are comfortable pipelining Get requests as these are read only operations but pipelining Increment requests can get tricky as these are not atomic.
 Some increments might fail and it’ll be difficult to track and account for.

 # bmemcached
 I found a [python library](https://github.com/jaysonsantos/python-binary-memcached) that implements the binary memcached protocol and the author also wrote a [rust flavour](https://github.com/jaysonsantos/bmemcached-rs).